Sunday, January 12, 2020

 …grant that they may both perceive and know what things they ought to do, and also may have grace and power faithfully to fulfil the same…

 As imperfect creatures with free will, we will never figure out what we should be doing, let alone do it, on our own.
-We are confused beings who will get into trouble left to our own devices.
+We are confused beings who get into trouble left to our own devices.
 Without an external source of help, we will never be able to follow God on our own.
-That is the part of the reason God sent the Holy Ghost; that we might listen to Him and understand.
+God sent the Holy Ghost that we might listen to Him and understand.
 He will give us the ability to figure out and know what and how we are to do the things we need to do here on Earth for Him.
 Not just understand The Word spoken to us through Jesus and the Scriptures, but to understand what we should do; hence the prayer to figure out what we need to do, then give us the power or strength to do what we are supposed to do.
 He will help us to understand how to implement the concepts found in Scripture in our day to day lives and live the Word.
-We might have some difficulties, some nervousness, some stumbling; but in the end as long as we do our best to follow His will, and not worry, things shall be ok.
-We may not perform perfectly, but as long as we are striving to be on the road to perfection and to do our real best, then that is all that God asks of us.
-Because then we will be on the path to eternal life and happiness, as he wants us to be happy.
-To actually be on that very real and difficult path and not just think or talk about being on it.
-We need to actively follow Our Lord and not be passive about it, but actually physically do it.
-We need to act, using the Scriptures as our Holy Handbook for our actions within our lives.
-He did not mean for us to simply read it only, but to digest it and use what we learned in the real world.
+We might have some difficulties, some nervousness, some stumbling; but in the end as long as we act and do our best to follow His will, and not worry, things shall be ok.
+The key word is act.

 “Christianity has not been tried and found wanting; it has been found difficult and not tried.”

-Now, once you have managed to get this far, you gain the power needed to become one of Paul’s New Men, a person who has accepted God’s Grace, turning to God and relying on Him for guidance, strength, courage and perseverance.
-To do that, we need to turn outward.
-Not think of ourselves, but of God and our fellow Christians.
+What we need to do next is we need to turn ourselves outward.
+Not be self centered, but we must think of God and our fellow Christians.
 Speaking of that, one of the tools God gives us to get things done is a Team; that Team is fellow Christians.
 So, we need to work together as a Team.
 Think not of your glory, but that of God.
 President Reagan had a sign on his desk which read:

 “There is no limit to the amount of good you can do if you don't care who gets the credit.”